 How to create your first watchlist?

-- Go to Settings > Building security > Configure watchlists > Add watchlist
+- Go to Settings > Building security > Configure watchlists > Add watchlist.

 - Give your watchlist a name (this name will appear in the email alerts, text message alerts, and in the exports).

 - By default, we apply a standard matching algorithm that is triggered if the visitor details are identical or similar enough to a record in one of your watchlists.
 If you feel you receive too many “false positives” then the standard matching method may be too broad.
-If this is the case, then you can change the matching method to the Narrow matching.
-Detailed information about how those two matching methods work is provided in this article.
+If this is the case, then you can change the matching method to the Narrow Matching.
+Detailed information about how those two matching methods work is provided in this video.